Approximating Safety Feedback Without a Safety Oracle via Model Predictive Control

 \section{Conclusion}

-This work introduced RL-SAVMPC, an algorithm that ensures that the action about to be taken can indeed be un-done.
-Instead of relying on detailed knowledge of the safety specifications, as much of the existing work does, this work instead uses invariance and only requires black-box access to the dynamics.
-The approach, based on model predictive path integral (MPPI) control plans a trajectory back to the current state to assess whether the system would remain safe under a candidate action.
-Experimental results on two domains highlight the performance and safety benefits of the proposed method.
-Future work will investigate extensions to stochastic settings and efficient caching algorithms for referencing already verified states.
+This work introduced SAVMPC, a safety verification algorithm that ensures that any action about to be taken by a robot can be un-done.
+Instead of relying on detailed knowledge of the safety specifications like much of the existing work, SAVMPC instead uses a proxy that only relies on black box access to the dynamics, and a positive invariance assumption on the unsafe state space.
+This approach, based on Model Predictive Path Integral (MPPI) control, plans a trajectory from a future state back to the current state to assess whether the system would remain safe under a candidate action.
+Experimental results highlight SAVMPC as an approximation of ground truth safety information, and demonstrates its performance when acting as a safety shield in reinforcement learning.